edi3on/tAIngo/README.md

 # tAIngo: Digital NFT pet taming

 A blockchain-based backend system for an NFT taming game.
-This project consists of two main components:
+This project consists of two main components for backend:

 ## 1. Smart Contract Server (tsServer)
 Located in `/tsServer`